Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Simulations of Time Series of Graphs

-When $\tau=0$ we can consider inference as two-sample testing.
-Note that there exists a difference between anomaly detection and two-sample testing: on the one hand, anomaly detection can be defined in principle as hypotheses testing as in \S \hyperref[sec:Method]{III.
-A}, and there are a number of existing methods such as control charts to proceed approximately while allowing for intrinsic variance across time.
-On the other hand, we can directly use two-sample testing for GraphAD and VertexAD if we consider $\tau=0$.
-Furthermore, two-sample testing not only provides a natural algorithm for GraphAD and VertexAD, but also lays out a systematic framework to compare effects of different combinations of joint embedding methods and time spans on downstream GraphAD and VertexAD for both Algorithm~\ref{alg:hypothesis testing} and \ref{alg:controlchart} as in \S \hyperref[sec:compare]{V} (since control charts are approximately doing hypothesis testing).

-For both \text{MASE} and \text{OMNI}, we first generate $400$ samples of test statistic $y^{(t)} $ and $y_{i}^{(t)}$ under the null hypothesis to obtain the null distribution, then calculate p-values and claim existence of an anomaly at statistically significant p-values with level $0.05$.
-Another $200$ Monte Carlo simulations are implemented to obtain the median estimate \cite{bhattacharya2002median} for \text{p}-values for \text{MASE} and \text{OMNI} with different time spans $s$ and corresponding simultaneous confidence intervals are also supplied using the Bonferroni correction.
-In scenario $1$, $2$ and $3$ and we observe very similar patterns for \text{OMNI} between using time spans $2$ and $12$ in both GraphAD and VertexAD as in Algorithm~\ref{alg:controlchart}, so we include only \text{OMNI} with $s=2$ here.
-The result of Algorithm~\ref{alg:hypothesis testing} is presented in Fig.~\ref{fig:mco}; all simultaneous confidence intervals for \text{MASE} and \text{OMNI} for GraphAD and VertexAD are for significant level $0.05$.
-This shows that via Algorithm~\ref{alg:hypothesis testing} both \text{OMNI} and \text{MASE} perform well for the two tasks in scenario $1$.
+In the context of two-sample testing that considers $\tau=0$, we first generate $400$ samples of test statistic $y^{(t)} $ and $y_{i}^{(t)}$ under the null hypothesis to obtain the null distribution, then calculate adjusted p-values and claim the existence of an anomaly at statistically significant adjusted p-values with level $0.05$.
+Another $200$ Monte Carlo simulation is implemented to obtain the median estimate for adjusted \text{p}-values for \text{MASE} with different time spans $s$, and corresponding simultaneous confidence intervals are also supplied using the Bonferroni correction.
+The results of Algorithm~\ref{alg:hypothesis testing fdr control} are presented in Figures~\ref{fig:mco} and~\ref{fig:mmsbm4}. {The results indicate that \text{MASE} performs effectively for GraphAD in scenario $1$ when using Algorithm~\ref{alg:hypothesis testing fdr control}.
+However, for VertexAD in the same scenario, \text{MASE(2)} fails to detect vertex anomalies at a significance level of $0.05$.
+In contrast, \text{MASE(12)} proves to be effective.}

-Note we observe from Fig.~\ref{fig:conchart1} right panel a potential for high false positive rate in \text{MASE} for VertexAD.
-Recall only the first $20$ vertices are created be anomalous, and while \text{MASE} detects the anomalous vertices correctly with \text{p}-values below level $.05$, the empirical \text{p}-values for unperturbed vertices are also close to level $.05$.
-For example the right panel of Fig.~\ref{fig:mco} shows that \text{p}-value estimates of non-anomalous vertices for \text{MASE} are close to level $0.05$, and they will be under $0.05$ as we increase number of vertices further.

-For this high false positive issue, we propose evaluating VertexAD with reciprocal rank statistics introduced in \hyperref[sec:metric]{IV.
-B}; results are presented in Fig.~\ref{fig:rr}.
-Fig.~\ref{fig:rr} shows that reciprocal rank detects anomalous vertices with a significant gap between anomalous vertices and non-anomalous vertices.
-From here on, we present VertexAD results using test statistics from Algorithm~\ref{alg:controlchart} or reciprocal rank for test statistics.
-In summary, Fig.~\ref{fig:mco} shows application of Algorithm~\ref{alg:hypothesis testing} to GraphAD and Fig.~\ref{fig:rr} shows application to VertexAD in scenario $1$.